Best Bathtub Materials

 Stone resin tubs mimic the look and feel of natural stone without the hefty price tag.

-- Great Heat Retention: Keeps water warm for extended periods.
+- Great Heat Retention Keeps water warm for extended periods.

-- Heavy: Requires professional installation.
+Cons - Heavy Requires professional installation.

-- Expensive: Can range from $1,000 to $3,000.
+- Expensive Can range from $1,000 to $3,000.

-In a high-end resort, stone resin tubs provide guests with a luxurious bathing experience reminiscent of a natural hot spring.
+Real-World Example In a high-end resort, stone resin tubs provide guests with a luxurious bathing experience reminiscent of a natural hot spring.

-Step #7: Copper Bathtubs
+** Copper Bathtubs**

 Why Choose Copper?